marcin-chwedczuk/_blog/_posts/2017-02-19-zen-and-the-art-of-unit-testing.md

 #### Merciless refactoring

 Right now both of our tests pass, but we see a lot of code duplication between them.
-Now it is a good time to exctract common parts of both tests into `setUp` method and to create some fields in our test class:
+Now it is a good time to extract common parts of both tests into `setUp` method and to create some fields in our test class:
 {% highlight java %}
 public class UserServiceImplTestAfterRefactoring {